 - 1 tablespoon butter, melted

 - Sift the flour, yeast, salt and sugar into the bowl of your stand mixer.
 Make a well in the centre and add the butter and water into the well.
 Mix for 3 minutes on low speed then check the dough.
 If it’s too sticky add 1 teaspoon flour at a time until the dough looses stickiness and the sides of the bowl becomes clean.
-You are aiming at a soft dough.
+You are aiming at a soft, slightly sticky dough.
 It should not be firm.
 Continue kneading for another 5 minutes on the next higher speed.

 - Remove the risen dough from the bowl and place it on a lightly floured surface.
 Gently pat the dough into a 9 x 14-inch (23 x 35cm) rectangle.
 Roll the shorter side of the rectangle into a tight cylinder.
 Pinch the seams together and tuck the edges firmly into place.
 Place the cylinder into the prepared pan, seam side down.
 Cover with an oiled cling film or large polythene bag and set aside for 45-60 minutes or until risen above the rim.